 - At Homecoming in mid-October, students and alumni alike celebrate IU with events like a parade, a football game, and the Nearly Naked Mile, a dash through campus that collects clothes for a local philanthropic organization.

-- Dance, dance, dance for 36 hours to raise money for Riley Hospital for Children at IU Health during IU Dance Marathon (pictured above) in November.
-Since 1991 the event has raised more than $24 million and more than $3.8 million in 2015 alone.
+- Dance, dance, dance for 36 hours to raise money for Riley Hospital for Children at IU Health during IU Dance Marathon in November (check out the IUDM video).
+Since 1991, the event has raised more than $24 million and more than $3.8 million in 2015 alone.

 - The world-famous men’s and women’s Little 500 bicycle races in late April raise money for student scholarships (more than $1 million over 60+ years) and anchor concerts and other events known as the “World’s Greatest College Weekend.”